AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-17-elevating-community-voices-to-create-a-uniquely-dc-exhibit.md

   ## Preparation

   All attendees must wear a mask for this event.

-  We recommend that attendees wear masks when not eating or drinking.

   ### COVID-19 is hard to predict: What happens if in-person events need to be canceled?